— Infant apparel imagery · 150+ styles · 4K

 RAWSHOT

-Click-driven controls for camera, framing, light, background, and styleCategory tools + DIY
+Click-driven controls for lens, framing, light, background, and styleCategory tools + DIY

 Garment fidelity